WayScience/NF1_2D_organoid_profiling_pipeline/README.md

 # GFF NF1 organoid image profiling

-In this repository, we perform image analysis and image-based profiling on NF1 organoids derived from patients that have been treated with a modified Cell Painting assay.
+In this repository, we perform image analysis and image-based profiling on NF1 organoids derived from patients treated with a modified Cell Painting assay.

 ## Preliminary data